jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 ### launch
 Download and launch Obsidian, opening the specified vault.

 The Obsidian instance will have a sandboxed configuration directory.
-You can use this option to easily compare plugin behavior on different versions of Obsidian without messing with your system installation of Obsidian.
+You can use this command to compare plugin behavior on different versions of Obsidian without messing with your system installation of Obsidian.

-You can pass arguments through to the Obsidian executable using `--` like so:
+You can pass arguments through to the Obsidian executable using `--`:
 ```bash
 npx obsidian-launcher launch ./vault -- --remote-debugging-port=9222
 ```